shakespete/react/README.md

 ```

 <h3>useContext</h3>
-The useContext Hook accepts a context object and returns the current value for the context.
-When the context provider updates its value, the Hook will trigger a re-render with the latest value.
+<p>The useContext Hook accepts a context object and returns the current value for the context.
+When the context provider updates its value, the Hook will trigger a re-render with the latest value.</p>

-Using createContext we created a new instance of React context that we named ColorContext.
+<p>Using createContext we created a new instance of React context that we named ColorContext.
 The color context contains two components: the ColorContext.Provider and the ColorContext.Consumer.
 We need to use the provider to place the colors in state.
-We add data to context by setting the value property of the Provider.
+We add data to context by setting the value property of the Provider.</p>

 The Provider will only provide context values to it’s children.
 The useContext hooks requires the context instance to obtain values from it.
 In other words the context object itself needs to be passed to the Hook, not the consumer or provider.